Hero image, slot “planning.design.hero” to be added

 Vendor-side substantiation · IRC §1016 evidentiary requirement

-Every maker line in the dossier is a renewable annual claim — condition, current value, market comparables, available upgrades from the same maker.
+Every master line in the dossier is a renewable annual claim, condition, current value, market comparables, available upgrades from the same master.
 The record evolves with the residence.
-A Nepali silk rug recorded at install carries condition documentation at year three; an Italian leather sofa carries the maker's servicing history.
-Provenance is not a one-time act; it is an ongoing relationship between the owner, the maker, and the record.
+A Nepali silk rug recorded at install carries condition documentation at year three, an Italian leather sofa carries the master's servicing history.
+Provenance is not a one time act, it is an ongoing relationship between the owner, the master, and the record.

 The Record · Annual renewal at $2,500/yr · Multi-year discount available